 Model: Since the number of frames in a video segment may vary significantly, we uniformly sample a fixed number of frames, T, from the segment (for our experiments on CAD-120 dataset, we use T=20).
 We extract the RoI crops from each frame and reshape them to a fixed size of 224×224×3 (input dimension for ResNet).
-For our experiments, we explore the usage of ResNet-34, ResNet-50 [10] as the feature extractors that produces 512-dimensional (2048 for ResNet-50) features for every node of the graph.
+For our experiments, we explore the usage of ResNet-34, ResNet-50 [8] as the feature extractors that produces 512-dimensional (2048 for ResNet-50) features for every node of the graph.
 Since we have limited data, we use the pre-trained ResNet features.
 In order to incorporate the information on positioning of humans and objects, we append normalized bounding box coordinates of human/objects to their respective visual node features.
 We use a hidden, output feature dimensions of 512 for the graph convolutional network of Spatial Subnet.
+In the frame-level temporal subnet, we use a twolavered bidirectional RNN and three-lavered unidirectional RNN network in the segment-level temporal subnet.